-Building new bypasses or new bridges over Oak Creek were considered in the Transportation Master Plan which stated that these strategies "provides a low benefit in relation to the potential cost of the project".
+Studies have shown that building new bypasses or new bridges over Oak Creek are not the solution many hope for.
 The challenges of building bypasses and bridges include:

-- Costs far outweigh benefits (cost of construction, land acquisition, etc) - Jurisdiction is outside city limits, through the National Forest/Yavapai County - Traffic modeling by engineers findings of no significant reduction to traffic congestion - Contradictory to Sedona's core values: environmental stewardship, sense of place, community character, etc. - Environmental impacts
+- Costs far outweigh benefits (cost of construction, land acquisition, etc) - Jurisdiction outside city limits, through the National Forest/Yavapai County - Traffic modeling by engineers findings of no significant reduction to traffic congestion - Contradictory to Sedona's core values: environmental stewardship, sense of place, community character, etc. - Environmental impacts